jamtur01/that.tattoo/content/about/index.md

 ### What do I need if I am interviewed?

-1. A high quality image of the tattoo.
+1. A high quality image of the tattoo (or tattoos if you'd like!).
-2. One or two paragraphs on its meaning or why you like it.
+2. One or two paragraphs on meaning or why you like the tattoo, and who tattooed you.
 3. A one sentence bio with any links you like to your personal stuff - Twitter, etc.

 ### Can I make my own version of the site?